yanganto/near-staking-knd/docs/testnet-on-aws-lab.md

-# Lab: Single node kuutamo near validator up on shardnet using AWS.
+# Lab: Single node kuutamo near validator up on testnet using AWS.

-This lab assumes you have created an account on shardnet.
-[Challange 1](https://github.com/near/stakewars-iii/blob/main/challenges/001.md)

 - Get [NixOS EC2 AMI](https://nixos.org/download.html#nixos-amazon)
   In this demo I used N.Virginia (us-east-1): `ami-0223db08811f6fb2d` NB: Each region uses an AMI with a different name so double check that you picked the correct region on the NixOS site if the AMI doesn't show up in the AWS UI.